brainiak/rtcloud-projects/mindeye/README.md

 ## Prerequisites
 You'll need an internet connection, terminal access, and a GPU.
 This has been primarily tested on Linux (RHEL and Rocky Linux 9.6) with a NVIDIA RTX 6000 Ada Generation GPU (49GB VRAM).

-This requires familiarity with Python, git, and the command line.
+This requires familiarity with Python, Git, and the command line.

 We'll install required software (Git, Git LFS, Python, Python packages) along the way.